lucyschrader/Blastochor/README.md

 - parameters: endpoint and path to field for the record's IRN
 - example: `agent` and `production.i.contributor.id`

+`must_match`

+After pulling out a value or list of values, check each term against an authority list and only keep the ones you want.
+- parameters: list of authority terms, separated with `, `.
+Make sure they're all lowercase
+- example: `canvas, paper, plaster, cardboard, ceramic, wood, clay`

 `prioritise`

 Try multiple paths in order and return the value of the first available one.
 Useful when trying to return the most precise available location.